Kr00lIX/sharing_tags/README.md

 Available for the following social networks: Facebook, Twitter, Odnoklassniki, Google Plus, Vkontakte, Line

+## Library Feature

+* Load all icons by one request
+* Customize social icons by CSS styles

 ## Installation

 Add this line to your application's Gemfile: